ampproject/amphtml/spec/amp-versioning-policy.md

 - Give developers 6 weeks to apply changes.
 - Apply new behavior to old content in a way that minimizes breakage.

+### Version deprecations

+Old versions of the AMP JS library and extensions may eventually be declared invalid by the AMP Validator.
+Such changes must also follow AMP's deprecations policy and additional deprecation rules prior to invalidation.

+- A version may not be deprecated until a new version is released and stable for at least 1 month.
+- A version may not be invalidated until it has been deprecated for at least 1 year.
+- A version may be removed if its used by fewer than 0.1% of crawler-accessible AMP pages.

 ## Announcements

 Changes that may break existing pages (including those where the number of broken pages is assumed to be very small) should be announced via the [amphtml-announce@googlegroups.com](https://groups.google.com/forum/#!forum/amphtml-announce) mailing list.
 Sometimes such changes are not anticipated upfront in which case announcements should still be sent to let websites know.

 Security fixes may in some cases only be announced after the change was rolled out.

-## Removing old versions

-Old versions of extensions may be removed if they are used by fewer than 0.1% of crawler accessible AMP pages.